csswizardry/harry.is/_posts/2021-01-31-4-watts-per-kilogram.md

 naturally, at a disadvantage, unless they can put out the same or higher w/kg as a lighter rider.

-It also helps track your own performance if, or as, your weight changes.
+It also helps you track your own performance if, or as, your weight changes.
 If you want to improve your FTP, you need to get stronger and fitter.
 If you want to improve your FTP/kg, you can:

 1. increase your power and fitness;
 2. reduce your weight;